hi-Kartik2004/CraftFolio/README.md

 - **Note**\
   If you are facing issues and need some help, you can use the Ask AI button to access CraftBot2.
-This chatbot can help you resolve your issues accordingly.
+This chatbot can generate your data.json from your resume text and help you resolve any issues in this context.
   ![step7](https://github.com/hi-Kartik2004/CraftFolio/assets/122284990/cbd4c737-e8d0-4e39-b83b-2093eb35fd84)
 ![step8](https://github.com/hi-Kartik2004/CraftFolio/assets/122284990/18388370-bcde-422e-855d-8fe80d79bfb7)